nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/ctimer/simple_match_interrupt/example_board_readme.md

 Running the demo
 ================
-The log below shows example output of the CTimer simple match demo using interrupts in the terminal window:
+You can see the red led and blue led will blinking alternating frequently and then return to the original status.

+The following lines are printed to the serial terminal when the demo program is executed.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CTimer match example to toggle the output.
 This example uses interrupt to change the match period.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see the red led and blue led will blinking alternating frequently and then return to the original status.